ayevu105/HW5/self-evaluation.md

 - If the program does not compile or gives a segmentation error when run, the maximum possible grade is 50%.
 No need to continue with the rest of self-evaluation

-Q: All public functions have been implemented: ENTER_NUMBER
+Q: All public functions have been implemented: 0

 - -2 for each functionality not implemented